Rene Haas

-Rene Anthony Andrada Haas (born 1962) is an American business executive who has been chief executive officer of Arm Holdings plc since February 2022.
+Rene Anthony Andrada Haas (born 1962) is an American business executive who has been chief executive officer of Arm Holdings since February 2022.
 Haas is based in California while the company headquarters are in Cambridge, UK.

 Early life and education

 Haas was born to a German-Jewish father who worked as a research scientist at Xerox and a Portuguese mother.
 He was raised in a suburb of Rochester, New York.
 In 1984, Haas completed his bachelor's degree in electrical engineering from Clarkson University in upstate New York.
 He also did an Executive Education Program from the Stanford Graduate School of Business.